coleifer/huey/docs/consumer.rst

 ``-q``, ``--quiet``
     Minimal logging, only errors and their tracebacks will be logged.

+``-S``, ``--simple``
+    Use a simple log format consisting only of the time H:M:S and log message.

 ``-w``, ``--workers``
-    Number of worker threads/processes/greenlets, the default is ``1`` but some applications may want to increase this number for greater throughput.
+    Number of worker threads/processes/greenlets, the default is ``1`` but most applications will want to increase this number for greater throughput.
     Even if you have a small workload, you will typically want to increase this number to at least 2 just in case one worker gets tied up on a slow task.
     If you have a CPU-intensive workload, you may want to increase the number